jovanlav/dockerubuntu16.04/README.md

  and add user to ubuntu 16.04 machine

- Make your WORK$DIR and add Dockerfile and adduser.sh script, You can edit adduser.sh script, to create your own user name and password.
+ Make your WORK$DIR and add Dockerfile and adduser.sh script, You can edit adduser.sh script, to create your own user and password.

 cd ~/WORK$DIR